David Cochrane is a senior reporter in CBC's Parliamentary bureau. He previously wrote for CBC Newfoundland and Labrador.

 Latest from David Cochrane

-Canadian academic Hassan Diab ordered to stand trial in French terrorism case
+Canadian academic Hassan Diab goes to trial next year in French terrorism case

 France’s case against Ottawa academic Hassan Diab in connection with a bombing outside a Paris synagogue 40 years ago will go to trial in 2023 — more than five years after he was set free due to a lack of evidence.

 Guilbeault to become Canada's next environment minister as Trudeau unveils new cabinet

 Long-time environmental activist Steven Guilbeault will be Canada's next minister of the environment and climate change, CBC News has confirmed.

 Trudeau expected to add some new faces when he announces post-election cabinet as early as Oct.
 25

 Prime Minister Justin Trudeau will unveil his new post-election cabinet on either Oct.
 25 or 26, multiple government sources tell CBC News.
 Trudeau is expected to add several new faces — while some veteran ministers could be leaving cabinet altogether.